Delph-Sunny/burger/README.md

 Another file `seeds.sql` writes insert queries to populate the `burgers` table with at least three entries.

  `schema.sql` and `seeds.sql` should be run from CLI into the mysql server.

+:warning:   TO DO

 ## Installation and Usage
 - You can run the Heroku deployed app directly by clicking on this [link](TO DO).